ovh/docs/pages/platform/ai-training/33_TUTO_debug_job/guide.en-ca.md

 ### First, check the return-code / error-code of my job

-You can find the return-code of your job by running
+You can find the return-code of your job by running:

 ``` {.bash}
 ovhai job get <UUID>
 ```

-your return-code is listed in the "Infos"-field in the "Status"-section
+your return-code is listed in the "Infos"-field in the "Status"-section:

 ``` {.bash}
 Status: